Help > Fluix Tasks > Admin Guide > Process Setup > Workflows > Configuring a Task

 Forms & Attachments tab was designed to add forms and attachments to the task to be performed.

-You can select a form from the Fluix Form Library, create a new one in the Form Builder, reuse the already used one from other tasks in this taskstream, or import the fillable PDF from your cloud storage or your computer:
+You can select a form from the Fluix Form Library, create a new one in the Form Builder, reuse the already used one from other tasks in this workflow, or import the fillable PDF from your cloud storage or your computer:

-Number of forms in one task is unlimited, thus you can select as many as you want and add them to the task.
+A number of forms in one task is unlimited, thus you can select as many as you want and add them to the task.

 Next to the name of the added form, you will see the Assign form fields, and Remove from the list options: